 Help Save Children in Myanmar

-Suffering from violence and extreme poverty, lacking access to education, healthcare and protection — the children of Myanmar are counting on your help.*
+Suffering from violence and extreme poverty, many lacking access to basic health care, education and protection, and especially vulnerable to trafficking, the children of Myanmar need your help.

-- 1 child in 20 dies before their 5th birthday - 7 times that of the United States
+- 1 child in 22 dies before their 5th birthday, 7 times the U.S. rate

 - 29% of children suffer from stunting due to malnutrition

 - 17% of children are out of school, with 9% engaged in child labor